-To be granted Doctoral Candidacy status, Nutritional Sciences Graduate Program doctoral students must satisfactorily complete a written qualifying examination and dissertation proposal defense.
-An application for Admission to Ph.D. candidacy must be completed (gsnb.rutgers.edu/resources/graduate-students-forms), signed by dissertation committee members (see section 5.4 below) and the Nutritional Sciences Graduate Program Director, and filed with the School of Graduate Studies.
+To be granted Doctoral Candidacy status, NSGP doctoral students must satisfactorily complete both a written qualifying examination and an oral dissertation proposal defense.
+An application for Admission to PhD candidacy must then be completed (https://grad.rutgers.edu/academics/forms; download 'Doctoral Qualifying Examination Form') and signed by the dissertation committee members (see section 5.4 below) and the NSGP Director or Co-Directors, and filed with the SGS.

-A. Written Qualifying Exam for Doctoral Students
+A. Part 1 - Written Qualifying Exam for Doctoral Students

-The written portion of the Qualifying Examination is administered by the Nutritional Sciences Graduate Program Curriculum Committee to ensure students have acquired sufficient mastery of the nutritional sciences subject matter and are intellectually prepared to begin doctoral dissertation research.
+The written portion of the Qualifying Examination is administered by the NSGP Curriculum Committee to ensure students have acquired sufficient mastery of the nutritional sciences subject matter and are intellectually prepared to begin doctoral dissertation research.

-Students are considered eligible to take the written qualifying exams either:
+Students are considered eligible to take the written qualifying exam either:

-- 1) at the end of their second year of study, provided they have taken a majority of the required nutrition coursework and are not on academic probation, or - 2) at the end of the first year if the student entered the doctoral program with an advanced degree (e.g., master's or higher) that included coursework for which the Nutritional Sciences Graduate Program Curriculum Committee approved as equivalent substitutions for Nutritional Sciences Graduate Program requirements, and they have taken most of the remaining required coursework (and are in satisfactory academic standing).
+- 1) at the end of their second year of study, provided they have taken a majority of the required NSGP coursework and are not on academic probation, or - 2) at the end of the first year if the student entered the doctoral program with an advanced degree (e.g., master's or higher) that included coursework for which the NSGP Curriculum Committee approved as equivalent substitutions for NSGP requirements, and the student has completed most of the remaining required coursework and are in satisfactory academic standing).

-The Nutritional Sciences Curriculum Committee is responsible for the administration of the qualifying exam to doctoral students.
+The Nutritional Sciences Curriculum Committee is responsible for the administration of the qualifying exam for doctoral students.
 Normally, the written qualifying exam is administered once per year, usually during the summer.
-However, this administration may vary based on student and Nutritional Sciences Graduate Program Curriculum Committee needs.
+However, this administration may vary based on student and NSGP Curriculum Committee needs.
 Preparatory related readings for the written qualifying exam are usually made available to students at least 4 weeks prior to the scheduled administration date for the written qualifying exam.

 Each year, a format like the following is used for the qualifying exam to assess mastery of nutritional sciences subject matter.
 Each student is provided a total of approximately eight sets of readings to study (each set typically contains five research articles or similar papers).
 The readings are provided approximately 4 weeks before the exam.
 Normally, students answer a minimum of five questions from a selection of eight or more questions provided by the Curriculum Committee.
 The exam is organized into two pools of questions: common core nutritional sciences and track-specific (i.e., applied/community or biochemistry/physiology) questions.
 Within each pool, there are two types of questions: knowledge-based and data-based (e.g., interpretation of research findings).
 Of the five questions selected, at least 2 will be from the common core pool and at least 2 will be from the track-specific pool.
 Additionally, of the selected questions, at least 2 or choices will be knowledge-based and at least 2 choices will be data-based.
-Students have about 8 hours to complete the exam in a proctored setting.
+Students have about 8 hours to complete the exam with no assistance (closed book and notes, unless expressly allowed by the faculty member write the exam question) and in a proctored setting.